willi-kappler/num_crunch/README.md

     running and if one node crahes the whole program crashes.
     With num_crunch you can add more nodes while your program is running and one node can't crash your whole program.

+- Why does the server not stop directly after the job is done ?
+    The server just waits some more time since there may be some nodes that still try to connect.
+    Those nodes will just receive the "job is done" message.

 ## License
 This library is licensed under the MIT license.